AlexKven/kwh-modbus/documentation/slave_register_specification.md

   * Overflows in 2136
   * Applies to slave directly and not devices (though all devices have access to the time)
   * The data (beginning at 2 for broadcasts) contains the following:
-    * 0 to 3: The four bytes in a unsigned 32 bit integer denoting the number of seconds since Jan 1, 2000
+    * 0 to 1: The four bytes in a unsigned 32 bit integer denoting the number of seconds since Jan 1, 2000
-    * 4 to 5: Leap seconds?
+    * 2 to 3: Leap seconds?
+TBD